iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.iuhealth.android.videovisits 5 reviews"/>
 </p>

+> This is an awesome app and really beats having to go to a office and waiting for an hour or so for your appt.
+And Catlin was amazinb and very helpful ..<br> :date: __2021-02-25 01:46:35__

 > It was painless and simple.
 I highly recommend.<br> :date: __2021-02-10 21:42:55__

 > Beautiful customer service<br> :date: __2021-01-13 15:52:15__